wrroberts/wrroberts.github.io/teaching.md

 {% include section.html header="Introductory Biology: Organismal Biology (Biol 106)" %}

-For science majors and pre-professional students, covering the biology and plants, animals, ecology, and evolution.
+For science majors and pre-professional students, covering the biology of plants, animals, ecology, and evolution.

 Average rating: 4.7 out of 5